LukaszZAtos/private/README.md

 # private
 #chk_connectivity.go
 Please note that you may need to install the required dependencies (golang.org/x/crypto/ssh) using go get before running the code.
-Edit server list and specify ssh key path.
+Edit server list and specify ssh key path.\n
 ***csvuploader.go***
 use this to make .exe
 ***go build -o csv_uploader.exe***